 Italy has a strong food tradition and food culture, and most Italians eat freshly made food, whether they are at home or dining out.

 Just like all Italians, Venetians have a diet that is primarily based on carbs and vegetables.
-Since Venice is an island, the Venetian cuisine has developed giving extra attention to seafood, while counting less than other Italian regions on meat.
+However, since Venice is an island, the Venetian cuisine evolved to focus more on seafood and less on meat, compared to other Italian regions.

 What is the Venetian economy based on?

-These facts are even more remarkable if we consider that Venice counted on average only 150-200.000 inhabitants, yet the city was capable of competing with entire countries or also of taking over Empires thanks to its incredible wealth, brilliant strategies, and unrivaled organization.
+These facts are even more remarkable if we consider that Venice the city was capable of competing with entire countries, despite having on average only 150-200.000 inhabitants!

-The cultural heritage in Venice is vital and can still be seen and felt amongst many Venetians of today, who respect and preserve the Venetian culture, traditions, and lifestyle.
+The cultural heritage in Venice is vital and can still be seen and felt amongst many Venetians of today.
+In fact, many Venetians know well, respect, and preserve Venetian culture, traditions, and way of life.

-The respect of the Venetian culture and lifestyle, in particular, can be seen as a natural consequence of the geography of the city itself.
+The respect of the Venetian culture and way of life, in particular, can be seen as a natural consequence of the geography of the city itself.
 One such example is the Voga alla Veneta or Venetian Rowing, which is part of the Venetian culture ever since the foundation of the city.

 In its long history of independence, the longest in human history, Venice has developed a broad range of traditions and festivals that are peculiar to the city.

-The most famous Venetian tradition is the Carnival of Venice.
-The Venice Carnival is known for its elaborate masks and costumes which nowadays attracts millions of tourists every year.
+The most worldwide famous Venetian tradition is the Carnival of Venice.
+The Venice Carnival is known for its elaborate masks and costumes and attracts today millions of tourists every year.

-While the Carnival is indeed the most famous Venetian tradition, there are other festivals that are much felt by the local population such as the “Festa del Redentore”, the “Festa della Madonna della Salute”, the “Festa di San Martino”, the “Festa della Sensa” and the “Regata Storica”.
+While the Carnival is indeed the most famous Venetian tradition, other festivals are felt more by the local population.
+Some of these are the “Festa del Redentore,” the “Festa della Madonna della Salute,” the “Festa di San Martino,” the “Festa della Sensa,” and the “Regata Storica.”